Lost on how to get your online directory business out of the depths of page 13 in search results?

 GeoDirectory allow posting without login

-GeoDirectory allows posting without login.
+GeoDirectory allows posting without a login.

 Non-logged-in users will be able to post listings from the front end.